st3rbenn/rim_back/README.md

     touch .env
     code . //if you turn on shell command to run VSCode or open project manually

-then write in the .env file your local MySQL credentials like :
+then write in the .env file your local MySQL credentials like : (first you have to create a db in MySQL)

     PORT=3001
     DB_HOST=localhost